rrmartins/faqmarkdown/readme.md

-# Postmarkdown
+# Faqmarkdown

-A simple Rails blog engine powered by Markdown.
+A simple Rails FAQ engine powered by Markdown.

-Postmarkdown is compatible with Rails 3 only and the gem is hosted on [RubyGems.org](http://rubygems.org/gems/postmarkdown).
+Faqmarkdown is compatible with Rails 3 only and the gem is hosted on [RubyGems.org](http://rubygems.org/gems/faqmarkdown).

 ## Features

-* Markdown files for blog posts
+* Markdown files for faq
 * No database
 * RSS Feed
 * Customizable Routes